The fear of the Lord is the beginning of knowledge. Prov. 1:7

 For the school to be accredited with the state, we use a standardized curriculum, but by including biblical teachings, we hope to have a spiritual impact on the children that will also affect the entire family.

 Middle or secondary school is temporarily convened in the afternoons/evenings in our current building for school year 2018-2019.
-The construction on the new middle school facilities has been completed and final approval is expected so we can begin classes for the 2019-2020 school year.
+The construction on the new middle school facilities has been completed and final approval has been received so classes for the 2019-2020 school year are in session.
 Our new campus is on a different property with much more room.
 The design includes space for possibly having a high school in the future.
-Praise God for his direction and guidance in this endeavor!
+Praise God for His direction and guidance in this endeavor!

 Opportunity in Teaching